ChimeHQ/LanguageServerScripts/README.md

 # LanguageServerScripts
 A collection of standardized scripts for managing [LSP][languageserverprotocol] language servers with a Swift API

 Installing, updating, and running language servers is tricky.
 It can be complex, and is almost always very server-specific.
-The idea here is to establish a standarized script API so applications can use the servers while sharing common infrastructure for managing them.
+The idea here is to establish a standarized system so applications can use the servers while sharing common infrastructure for managing them.

 This repo is also a Swift package that includes facilities for installation, should you be in control of a non-sandboxed app.
 Otherwise, the scripts themselves are available to be used directly for other installation mechanisms, including manual.